zhangyu1818/cjsb/README.md

 # cjsb

-A CLI tool to build the CommonJS library quickly.

-It supports JavaScript, TypeScript and Monorepo.
+A CLI tool to build the CommonJS library quickly, supports JavaScript, TypeScript and Monorepo.

 ## installation